ma3yta/Fsion/README.md

 Fsion (pronounced Fusion) - EAVT (Entity, Attribute, Value, Time) database for F#

-Vaporware currently but here is an outline.
+Plasmaware currently but here is an outline.

 ## Key ideas